NorwegianVeterinaryInstitute/BioinfTraining/assembly_visualization.md

 1) re-map the reads to the assembly optained after pilon.
  > We will use PE mapping and `bwa` option `mem` to map your reads to the scaffolds producted by pilon

-2) we will use a little python script to insert gap locations into a file.
-This will allows use to add gap locations asa track in IGV and therefore will allows you to easily locate the different scaffolds and potentially problematic regions.
+2) we will use a little python script found in [sequencetools repository](https://github.com/lexnederbragt/sequencetools)to insert gap locations into a file and load it as a track in IGV.
+This will allow to easily locate the different scaffolds and potentially problematic regions.

-If you use python 3 : you need to run this version here: (here just need to modify the print) (just copy the script and save it in a text file that you name scaffoldgap2bed.py" scaffoldgap2bed.py -i ASSEMBLY.FASTA >gaps.bed
+If you use python 3 : you need to run this version here:
+(just copy the script and save it in a text file that you name scaffoldgap2bed.py" scaffoldgap2bed.py -i ASSEMBLY.FASTA >gaps.bed
-> python version?
+> python version? > made a python 3 version scaffoldgap2bed_py3.py (just brackets for last print)

 3) In Bifrost you generated annotations of your assembly with `Prokka` (by using annotations derived from a reference genome you chosed)